jaychia/python-iceberg-playground/README.md

 # python-iceberg-playground
-A playground for learning Apache Iceberg, using Python
+A playground for learning Apache Iceberg, using Python and Daft (www.getdaft.io)